Header blog

 Yes.

-Can the same applicant (public or private) submit more than one project?
+Can the same applicant (public or private / individual or consortium) submit more than one project?

 Yes.
 Each project must be submitted independently and it will be evaluated on its own merits.
-The applicant (i.e., individual) must demonstrate the technical and financial capacity to undertake and implement multiple projects running in parallel.
+The applicant (individual or consortium) must demonstrate the technical and financial capacity to undertake and implement multiple projects running in parallel.

 Are disadvantaged areas or populations far from the labor market a priority?

-IFE does not prioritise or provides special considerations for projects that target disadvantaged segments of the society.
-Eligible applicants are encouraged to apply as long as the project meets IFE eligibility criteria.
+IFE per se does not prioritise or provides special considerations for projects that target disadvantaged and/or underrepresented groups of the society.
+However, applicants are encouraged to portray these effects as part of the project concept.

 Can financial partners (e.g., a commercial bank) provide financial statements on behalf of the applicant?

 No, each applicant is required to submit its own application and related supporting documents, including financial statements.
 Financial statements must be audited in case of private commercial companies.
+Bank statements can, however, be provided e.g. to verify planned cash contributions.
 Please note that banks are not eligible for IFE CfPs.

-Are professional agricultural associations eligible?
+Are professional associations eligible?
 If so, in what categories are they placed?

 Is it possible to subsidise the activity of a microfinance institution to support micro enterprises?